 Introducing search results with rich snippets:

-Rich snippets are structured data mark-ups, that are recognized by the biggest search engines (Google, Bing, Yahoo, Yandex), basically, because they (search engines) initiated the creation of schema.org – a vocabulary of schemas for the structured data on the Internet.
+Rich snippets are structured data mark-ups that are recognized by the biggest search engines (Google, Bing, Yahoo, Yandex), basically because they (search engines) initiated the creation of schema.org – a vocabulary of schemas for structured data on the Internet.

-In other words, schemas are the structured sets of tags supposed to help search engines get the maximum information about your web page.
+In other words, schemas are the structured sets of tags supposed to help search engines get the maximum amount of information about your web page.

-In ecommerce, the most commonly used schema`s category is Product with the following properties:
+In ecommerce, the most commonly used schema`s category is Product, and features the following properties:

-- aggregateRating – displays overall rating, using the collection of reviews of the particular product;
+- aggregateRating – displays overall rating, using a collection of reviews of a particular product;

 - brand – simply shows the product brand;